Maydh

-Maydh (also transliterated as Mait or Meit) (Maydh, ميط) is an ancient port city in the eastern Sanaag region of Somaliland.
+Maydh (also transliterated as Maedh, Mette, Mait or Meit) (Maydh, ميط) is an ancient port city in the eastern Sanaag region of Somaliland, historically known as Makhir coast.

 History

 Antiquity

 According to Augustus Henry Keane, Maydh represents an early center of dispersal of the Somali people.
 National genealogies collected by the scholars Cox and Abud assert that many clan patriarchs are buried in or nearby the town.

 Medieval

 The city of Maydh was home to Sheikh Isaaq ibn Ahmed Al Hashimi (Sheekh Isaxaaq), who moved to Somaliland from the Arabian Peninsula in the 12th or 13th century CE.
 He is considered to be the founding father of the large Somali Isaaq clan family that predominantly inhabits Somaliland, as well as parts of Djibouti and Ethiopia.
 Sheikh Isaaq's domed tomb is also located here.
 According to tradition, the old town was built by Sheikh Ishaaq and his followers upon earlier foundations.

 Legendary 15th century Arab explorer Ahmad ibn Mājid wrote of Maydh and several other notable landmarks and ports of the northern Somali coast, including Berbera, the Sa'ad ad-Din islands (aka the Zeila Archipelago near Zeila), Alula, Ruguda, Heis, El-Darad and El-Sheikh.

 Somaliland in general is home to numerous such archaeological sites, with similar edifices found at Haylaan, Qa’ableh, Qombo'ul, Gelweita and El Ayo.
 However, many of these old structures have yet to be properly explored, a process which would help shed further light on the local history of the region and facilitate their preservation for posterity.

-Portuguese navigator Duarte Barbosa described the Somali coast and noted Met (Maydh) as a town with an abundance of meat but little trade.
-This would indicate that Maydh was likely a pilgrimage site where travelers would come to pray.
+In the Futuh Al-Habesh, the chronicler Shihāb al-Dīn Aḥmad ibn ʻAbd al-Qādir ʻArabfaqīh notes that the Harti, who fought on the left flank of Imam Ahmad ibn Ibrahim al-Ghazi's army, were known as the people of Mait; a people not given to yielding.

+Francisco Álvares visited the city who provided a description below of his experience:We met at a place called Meti, which is well sited; it might be of the size of fifty or sixty hearths; it has two mosques, and they are not good ones, but they have many large burial grounds.
+The people of this place all fled; and they also have there a big school in which they teach the children, because there were inkpots and boards on which they wrote.
+There were also three old women in the place, two cripples and one blind.
+They did not understand their language.
+At night they also captured a young woman with a baby, near a mountain; the Governor ordered that cotton cloths should be given to them to clothe them in their fashion, and that they should go away to the people of the place.
+And he told them to tell them to come for he would ensure their safety; and he wanted peace with them; and those who should come and return boldly he would treat very kindly.